 Grant Guidelines for Individuals

 - Grants are awarded to individuals from birth up to the age of 22 years who are U.S. citizens living in the U.S.

-- If applying for private speech therapy, the therapy provider and therapist must be notified that the application has been made including their name(s) as providers.
+- If applying for private speech therapy, the therapy provider and/or the therapist must be notified that the application has been made including their name(s) as providers.

-- Grants are awarded for future therapies and will not be available to reimburse individuals for previous expenditures.
+- Grants are awarded for future therapies, materials and/or workshops and will not be available for reimbursement of previous expenditures.

 - If the person nominating the applicant is not the parent or legal guardian, the parent or legal guardian must be notified by the person nominating the applicant.

-- If the applicant has received a grant from SSIS, there is a one-year waiting period to reapply for a grant.
+- If the applicant has received a grant from SSIS, there is a one-year waiting period to reapply.
 This waiting period begins at the end of the existing contract.

 - If applying for a grant to be used toward an assistive technology device, a formal Augmentative and Alternative Communication (AAC) Evaluation from a qualified service provider must be included stating that different pieces of technology have been trialed and what you are requesting is the best fit for a means of communication.
-SSIS will not award grants for iPads; however we do award grants for iPad software applications and an AAC Evaluation is required for software application requests.
+SSIS does not award grants for iPads; however, we do award grants for iPad software applications and an AAC Evaluation is required for software application requests.

 - Applications are reviewed and awarded on a quarterly basis by the Board of Directors.

 - Application deadlines are February 1, May 1, August 1 and November 1.
-Applications must be received via email or fax before 5:00 p.m.
-(EST) on the deadline day.
-Mailed applications must be postmarked by the deadline date.
+Applications must be received via email or fax before by 5:00 p.m.
+EST on the deadline day.
+Mailed applications must be postmarked on or before the deadline day.

-- All supporting documents must be included with the application in order for the application to be considered complete and reviewed.
+- All supporting documents must be included with the application in order for the application to be considered.
 If any of the required documents have not been submitted, the application will be considered incomplete and will not be considered.

-- The application must request a specific need in regards to a communication delay/disorder.
-If the request or need changes, the Board can withdraw the current application before its review and the applicant can re-apply.
+- The application must request a specific need in regards to a communication delay/disorder within the speech and language realm.

-- Notification is sent to the person applying for the grant within 60 days after the application deadline date.
+- Notification is sent to the person applying for the grant no later than 60 days after the application deadline.